Saurav02022/saurav-portfolio/README.md

 # 🚀 Saurav Kumar - Frontend Engineer Portfolio

-> A modern, responsive portfolio website built with React, TypeScript, and Vite, featuring dynamic GitHub integration and comprehensive professional information.

 This portfolio showcases my expertise as a Frontend Engineer with 3+ years of experience in building scalable, high-performance web and mobile applications.

 ## ✨ Key Features